LLNL/magpie/doc/README.faq.md

   I don't know if those scripts are distributed in newer versions of Cloudera and/or Hortonworks.

-* How did Magpie come to be?
+### How did Magpie come to be?

   Truth be told.
 Early on in some Hadoop investigations, we were investigating many ideas about how HPC + Hadoop could be integrated.
   Included were how to integrate Lustre into Hadoop, Infiniband into Hadoop, and there were other ideas for down the road.
 Various experimental patches were created and plugins/modules from others were experimented with.

   When presenting performance numbers and results from various experiments, people at the meetings would ask me "How did you run this experiment on cluster FOO?"
 I would respond with, "Well I have these hacked up these bash scripts ...".

   After the 4th or 5th person asked if they could try out my "hacked up bash scripts", I decided that perhaps they should be put together into something far more formal.
-Later Pig, Hbase, Spark, etc. support was added.
+Later Pig, HBase, Spark, etc. support was added.

-* Why is the project called Magpie?
+### Why is the project called Magpie?

   Based on David Buttler's initial reply to my request for name suggestions.